ra-nm/load-balanced-web-servers/README.md

 * Inbound traffic from the VirtualNetwork is denied by default.
 * The publicFacingPorts from the webApplicationData parameter will be opened from the Internet to the Application Secruity Group for the web application.
-* The administrationPorts  from the webApplicationData parameter will be opened from the IP specified in the administrationIp parameter to the Application Secruity Group for the web application.
+* The administrationPorts  from the webApplicationData parameter will be opened from the IP specified in the administrationIp parameter to the Application Security Group for the web application.
 * All traffic will be allowed within an Application Security Group.

 ### Deployment